Art History (ARH)

 ARH 571.
 Latin American Art History: [Topic].
 4 Credits.

 Topics related to arts of Latin America from the Pre-Columbian period to the present.
 Offerings vary from year to year and reflect the interests of faculty members.
-Repeatable twice for a maximum of 12 credits.
+Repeatable twice for a maximum of 12 credits when topic changes.

 Course usage information